-The ART1 class of architectures, developed in 1983, established the first ART-based neural network and performs unsupervised learning for binary input patterns [Carpenter and Grossberg, 1987].
+The ART1 class of architectures established the first ART-based network in 1983 and performs unsupervised learning for binary input patterns [Carpenter and Grossberg, 1987].
 The ART2 class of architectures, developed in 1987, included the ability to recognize analog vectors in which features are codified to a floating point between 0 and 1 [Carpenter, 1989].
-ART3 [Carpenter, 1990] and ARTMAP [Carpenter et al., 1991], developed ART3 and ARTMAP, developed in 1987 and 1991 respectively, are members of the ART2 class of architectures along with dozens of other modern variants.
+ART3 [Carpenter, 1990] and ARTMAP [Carpenter et al., 1991], developed in 1987 and 1991 respectively, are members of the ART2 class of architectures along with dozens of other modern variants.
 The ART2 architecture variant known as Simplified Fuzzy ARTMAP is the one that was utilized in this study due to its computational efficiency, interactive performance, and many other properties that will be detailed later.